 Machine Learning Models

-Machine Learning models are based on data-mining and created through computer algorithms.
+Machine learning models are based on data-mining and are created through computer algorithms.
 They use training data to extract patterns or relationships to make predictions on unseen datasets, where training data are from a different source or are a subset of the data that are not used in the final predictions.
 These models can be divided into supervised and unsupervised models.
 The training data use data labels or categories to train or “supervise” algorithms into classifying unseen data or predicting outcomes.
 The data labels may be assigned through a classification process or a regression-based approach in which both the input and output data are predetermined.
-Unsupervised approaches use algorithms to cluster unlabelled data sets by discovering hidden patterns in data only using the model input without considering specific output.
-Machine learning methods may be used for socio-environmental problems in which there is a large amount of data available such as physical and economic data related to extractive natural resources e.g., fisheries (Letschert et al. 2023).
+Unsupervised approaches use algorithms to cluster unlabeled data sets by discovering hidden patterns in data only using the model input without considering specific output.
+Machine learning methods may be used for S-E problems in which there is a large amount of data available such as physical and economic data related to extractive natural resources e.g., fisheries (Letschert et al. 2023).

 Derived from graph theory, network modeling or more generally network analysis provides a mathematical approach to study relationships between different entities.
 Social scientists have used network models extensively to study social structure and human interactions (e.g., Tuda et al. 2021) and ecologists have used them to study food webs.
 Increasingly, researchers are using them for the study of full S-E systems that include both social and environmental relationships (e.g., Bodin and Tengo 2012).
 The nodes in the network represent the system’s components and the links between them represent relationships or interactions.
 Network analysis can provide insights into the dynamics of S-E systems because they can quantify changes in their structure over time or space using simple metrics.
 Second, they can identify critical components for control or management by, for example, identifying which component is most influential in the overall system behavior.
 Third, they are useful in predicting responses to perturbation, like the outcomes of shocks (e.g., for example how loss of a node or reduction in its connectivity to others affects the rest of the system).